Everything we know about North Sea oil tanker and cargo vessel collision

 The cargo vessel called MV Solong was due to arrive at the port of Rotterdam, Netherlands, according to tracking website VesselFinder.
 The container ship was built in 2005 and currently sails under the flag of Madeira.

-The container vessel was also transporting an unknown quantity of alcohol, the casualty report - an assessment of incidents at sea - said.

-Sodium cyanide releases hydrogen cyanide gas, a highly toxic chemical asphyxiant that interferes with the body’s ability to use oxygen.
-Exposure to sodium cyanide can be rapidly fatal, the US Centers for Disease Control and Prevention say.
+Ernst Russ said in a statement: “We are able to confirm that there are no containers onboard ladened with sodium cyanide, as has been misreported.

+“There are four empty containers that have previously contained the hazardous chemical, and these containers will continue to be monitored.”

-It made contact with a US-flagged oil tanker, called the Stena Immaculate, which was carrying A-1 jet fuel.
-The vessel was en route to Killingholme Port, just off the Humber Estuary.
-The chemical and oil products tanker was built in 2017 and its overall length is 183 metres.
+It made contact with a US-flagged oil tanker, called the Stena Immaculate, which was carrying 220,000 barrels of jet fuel in 16 segregated cargo tanks when it was struck.

-The US Military confirmed the oil tanker was en route to US Navy’s Sealift Command.

 How many people were on board?